 MP for Ealing Southall

-Deirdre Costigan is a Labour and Co-operative MP for Ealing Southall, elected on 4 July 2024.
-She currently serves as an Assistant Whip and sits on several parliamentary committees, including the Representation of the People Bill committee and the Rare Cancers Bill committee, with prior roles on the Health and Social Care Committee and other committees during her time in Parliament.
+Deirdre Costigan is the Labour (Co-op) MP for Ealing Southall, elected in July 2024.
+She currently serves as Government Whip (Lord Commissioner of the Treasury) and sits on several committees, including the Committee of Selection and the representations around the Representation of the People Bill and Rare Cancers Bill, having previously served as an Assistant Whip and on the Health and Social Care Committee.

 Generated 21 February 2026